 Tech for the New School Year

 Start with a wake up light.
-Boasting the ability to simulate the light of a sunrise, wake up light makers are helping parents get their kids out of bed and off to school on time.
+Boasting the ability to simulate the light of a sunrise, wake up light makers are helping families get their kids out of bed and off to school on time.
 These lights also slowly dim to help kids settle into bed and get the rest they need at bedtime.

 Smart pens listen while your kid takes notes.
 Get more out of each lesson with a pen that records audio while the student’s writing down the details.
 Working in tandem with a smartphone app, your kids can review handwritten notes and their lesson as well.
-Students collaborate, organize, tag and share the content, too.
+Students can collaborate, organize, tag and share the content, too.

 Get a lightweight, Bluetooth-enabled keyboard.
 Kids can work more efficiently on assignments when they’re typing, even when used with a phone or other mobile device.